 -Kevin Ta, CFP®, CTFA, AEP®, Senior Wealth Strategist, PNC Wealth Management®

 There is a common perception that the sole purpose of life insurance is to provide death benefits to your loved ones following a catastrophic event.
-However, life insurance can also play a profound role within the context of your overall wealth strategy plans and have a lasting impact for generations to come.
+However, life insurance can also play a profound role within the context of your overall wealth planning and have a lasting impact for generations to come.

 Making the case for a comprehensive insurance review